 Gigabit Broadband Voucher Scheme

-The government has launched a new nationwide Gigabit Broadband Voucher Scheme, which aims to provide vouchers worth up to £3,000 for small and medium businesses or £500 to individual householders to help them with the costs of connecting to “full fibre” broadband.
+The government has launched a new nationwide Gigabit Broadband Voucher Scheme, which aims to provide vouchers worth up to £2,500 for small and medium businesses or £500 to individual householders to help them with the costs of connecting to “full fibre” broadband as part of a group project.
 More >

 South Gloucestershire Council is not responsible for the content of, nor do they endorse any company/service or the opinions of external internet sites.